syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 ### Display table summary for column

 The summary information can be displayed in a column by setting the `GridTableSummaryRow.showSummaryInRow` property to `false`.
-You can define summary columns to the `GridTableSummaryRow` by addding `GridSummaryColumn` to the `GridTableSummaryRow.summaryColumns` collection.
+You can define summary columns to the `GridTableSummaryRow` by adding `GridSummaryColumn` to the `GridTableSummaryRow.summaryColumns` collection.
 The `GridSummaryColumn` contains the following required properties,

 * **`name`**: Defines name of the `GridSummaryColumn` to denote the `GridSummaryColumn` in `GridTableSummaryRow` with title.
 * **`columnName`**: Defines the corresponding column name for the summary calculation.